vincentag11323/backend-test-advance/readme.md

 Tax calculation is using `Composite` and `Template Method` Design Pattern for decoupling purposes.
 This is explained in the `OOP UML Class Diagram.pdf` diagram that I've submitted.
 `Please note` that in my implementation, I use 2 decimal places since it's a currency, and I mostly use `float` data type to deal with numbers.
+Also, `please note` that `compute_tax_simple.py` is my prototype proofing before adding `design patterns` in, so  you can safely ignore that file.

-The implementation classes is located at `compute_tax.py` it has `__main__` execution block, so you can run it by simply calling:
+The implementation classes with design pattern is located at `compute_tax.py` it has `__main__` execution block, so you can run it by simply calling:
 ```
 python3 compute_tax.py